-The application period for the 2019 Computerized Waterfowl Blind drawing will be held from September 2 through September 23, 2020.
+The application period for the 2021 Computerized Waterfowl Sites drawing will be:

-An interactive map of the waterfowl blind sites can be found at Waterfowl Blind Site Map and there are more map links below.
+- An interactive map of the waterfowl blind sites can be found at Waterfowl Blind Site Map

-Hunters issued sandhill crane tags MUST fill out a post-season survey before February 10, 2020, regardless of whether they hunted or harvested a sandhill crane.
-Failure to return the post-season survey may result in hunters not being eligible to apply for a sandhill crane tag in future draws.
-Post-season surveys can be submitted at www.GoOutdoorsTennessee.com.
+All hunters must have filled out and returned a post-season survey at GoOutdoorsTennessee.com before February 10, 2021.
+Failure to return the post-season survey may results in hunters not being eligible to apply for a sandhill crane tag in the future.

 What exactly is a quota hunt?